ABMesbh/ABMesbh/README.md

 ## Hi 👋, I'm Abderahmane Mesbah, a Data Engineering enthusiast

-### 🏫 I am currently a second year Data Engineering/Science Student at the National Institute of Posts and Telecommunications (INPT), Morocco.
+### 🏫 I am currently a fourth year Computer Science student at Polytech Grenoble

+###🌱 I’m currently learning Data Engineering fundemantal concepts and tools

+### 🔭 I’m looking for an internship where I can apply learn and deepen my skills

 <!--
 **ABMesbh/ABMesbh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.